 Understanding the pH of Weak Acids and Weak Bases

 Weak acids and weak bases are compounds that do not fully dissociate into ions when dissolved in water.
-This incomplete dissociation is the key difference between them and strong acids/bases, which dissociate completely.
+Consider this: this incomplete dissociation is the key difference between them and strong acids/bases, which dissociate completely.
 The pH of solutions containing weak acids and bases is determined by the extent of this dissociation, which is governed by their respective acid dissociation constant (Kₐ) and base dissociation constant (Kь).
 Unlike strong acids and bases where pH calculations are straightforward, weak acids and bases require consideration of equilibrium.

 Definitions and Basic Concepts